markkolich/havalo-client/README.md

 #### listObjects([prefix...])

-List objects in *your* repository, or list all objects in *your* repository that start with a given prefix.
+List objects in repository, or list all objects in repository that start with a given prefix.

 Note the `prefix` argument is optional &mdash; if omitted all objects will be returned.